Newfoundland and Labrador residential schools healing and commemoration

 Some of the subject matter being discussed on this website is challenging and may cause emotional distress.
 If you are feeling distressed and require support, or someone to talk to, please call the First Nations and Inuit Hope for Wellness Help Line at 1-855-242-3310.
 It's toll-free and open 24 hours a day, 7 days a week.

-In 2007 and 2008, five class action lawsuits were filed against Canada in the Supreme Court of Newfoundland and Labrador regarding provincially-administered boarding schools attended by Inuit, Innu and Nunatukavut individuals.
-Plaintiffs in these lawsuits claimed sexual and physical abuse, neglect, language and cultural loss and that Canada owed a fiduciary duty to them.
+In 2007 and 2008, five class action lawsuits were filed against Canada and other parties in the Supreme Court of Newfoundland and Labrador, with respect to residential schools in Newfoundland and Labrador.
+These provincially-administered boarding schools were attended by Inuit, Innu and NunatuKavut individuals.
+Plaintiffs in these lawsuits claimed sexual and physical abuse, neglect, language and cultural loss as a result of attending the boarding schools.

-The schools were administered by the province and operated by third parties: the International Greenfell Association and the Moravian Mission.
+The schools were administered by the province and operated by the International Grenfell Association and the Moravian Mission.
 Canada's role was in providing funding to the province to be used for the educational needs of Indigenous students in Labrador.
-The last school was closed in North West River in 1980.

 The trial began on September 28, 2015.
 On November 25, 2015, following an agreement between the province and the plaintiffs, the court released Newfoundland and Labrador from the action.

 In February 2016, the parties agreed to an adjournment in an effort to move the litigation towards a resolution.
 These discussions subsequently led to the negotiation of an out-of-court settlement between the parties.

 On September 28, 2016, upon conclusion of the Fairness Hearing, and at the request of the parties, Justice Stack of the Supreme Court of Newfoundland and Labrador approved the settlement agreement as fair, reasonable and in the best interests of the class members.